 “For the sculptures, she was interested in creating these mirrored surfaces with angles so that you have reflections but they are not perfect, and they interact with each other, which is something that has a dialogue with water also,” Carlovich said.

-While helping Dyson with the construction of these paintings and sculptures, Carlovich noted a departure from what she typically studies in the classroom citing mixing paints, creating wood pieces, and painting as some of these new roles.
+While helping Dyson with the construction of these paintings and sculptures, Carlovich noted a departure from what she typically uses in the classroom citing mixing paints, creating wood pieces, and painting as some of these new methods.

 “It took me away from theory a little bit to understand more practical and everyday questions of the artistic practice,” she added.